 John Hill, Director of Estates, Facilities and Capital Development

 John joined the Trust in January 2007 as Deputy Director and was promoted to Director of Estates, Facilities and Capital Development in April 2011.
 He is a qualified Mechanical Engineer and following a two year spell in the NHS at Newham General Hospital (1984-1986), he went to Saudi Arabia for a year to commission a new general hospital for the Saudi Health care system.
 He then spent the next 7.5 years in Australia working on both healthcare and private sector projects.
 John returned to England in 1994 as the Estates Manager at St Georges Hospital, Redbridge and then joined Barts and the London NHS Trust as the Head of Estates and Facilities in 1999 before joining the Trust in 2007.

-Michael McGhee, Service Director Newham Community Services and Mental Health Care for Older People
+Michael McGhee, Service Director Newham Community Services, Bedfordshire Community Health Services and Mental Health Care for Older People